Corona Virus (COVID-19)

 - The liquor store remains open and will continue to be until the governor recommends closure.

-- The library will remain closed until it is safe to reopen.
+- The library will remain closed until it is safe to reopen but is available for curbside pickup.

 - By the governor’s executive order, public gathering spaces that are deemed non-essential will remain closed.
 This includes: